Rossa (singer): 1988–2006: Gadis Ingusan – Yang Terpilih

 Rossa debuted as a singer when she was ten years old with her first album, Gadis Ingusan, in 1988.
 In 1990, she released her second album titled Untuk Sahabatku under the supervision of Dian Records/Pro-Sound.
 Following this album, Rossa took time to complete her studies before continuing her journey with music.
 However, her career as a child singer was not yet successful.

 Rossa's career breakthrough came when she released her third studio album Nada-Nada Cinta in 1996 produced by Younky Soewarno.
 This album sold more than 750,000 copies, and the single "Nada-Nada Cinta" ranked second on MTV Ampuh Indonesia for 18 weeks under Indonesia's all-time MTV Chart List section.
 This song was also ranked 1st in the category of "Song of the Year MTV Ampuh Indonesia".
 In addition to being a singer, she was also an actress, starring in the soap opera entitled Dua Sisi Mata Uang.

 In 1999, Rossa released her fourth album Tegar.
 It received Four Platinum Awards, and she won Favourite Female Artist at MTV Indonesia Award in 2000, The Potential Star Award by Bintang Magazine and The Magical Star by Cek & Ricek.
-The main single Tegar was also used as original soundtrack for Indonesian soap opera Suami, Istri & Dia.
+The main single Tegar was also used as original soundtrack for Indonesian soap opera Suami, Istri & Dia starring Ronnie Sianturi.
 In 2000, the album Tegar was also released in Malaysia under BMG Music.

 At the end of July 2000, Rossa released her new album entitled Hati Yang Terpilih exclusively for the soap opera of the same name.
 Outside Indonesia, Rossa actively performed in events such as the Asian Music Festival and My Love in Hanoi, Vietnam on 26 October 2000.
-She also received the honour of "Best Progressive - Pop Solo Female Artist" at the Anugerah Musik Indonesia (AMI Awards) award in 2001 for her album's achievement of being sold more than 450,000 copies.
+She also received the honour of "Best Progressive – Pop Solo Female Artist" at the Anugerah Musik Indonesia (AMI Awards) award in 2001 for her album's achievement of being sold more than 450,000 copies.
 Her second single Biarkan Cinta itu Ada from the album Tegar was also used as the soundtrack of the soap opera Tersayang in Brunei in 2001.